top of page

 Before 3rd run say:

 Err on the side of being too easy.
-Got more runs
+Got more runs to complete.

 Before 4th run say: